 - The disco/hip-hop number in The World's Biggest Tea Party includes the line "Shake your cutie!"

 - Pegasus: Thistle Whistle, Star Catcher, and others, who live on Butterfly Island.

 - The Power of Friendship: At least two of the G3 songs are specifically about friendship, "Make a New Friend" and "That's What Makes a Friend."
 Another, "Far Apart," is about how hard it can be for two friends when they have to be apart from each other.Friends need their friends.
 On each one, the other depends.
 Like a rainbow lovely and rare, all the colors need to be there.

 - The Power of Love: Everybody's group hug causes a glow of light to form around themselves and their houses back home.

-- Spin-Off Babies: G3.5's two Once Upon A My Little Pony Time shorts and the Newborn Cuties toys.
+- Spin-Off Babies: G3.5 and its two Once Upon A My Little Pony Time shorts and the Newborn Cuties toys they existed to promote.

 - Team Mom: Ponyville's spring parade comes close to getting derailed when Wysteria is taken out in The Princess Promenade and Wysteria is the only one capable of fixing things.